 The early morning trail was through a pine forest, with only the occasional view.
 As the trail dropped lower, though, the trees gradually became thinner until more water-thrift plants began to take over.
 To the east, the snow-capped peaks of San Gorgonio were prominent, as was Cabazon, down in the valley between San Jacinto and San Gorgonio.

 One of the main sights from the trail was the Mesa windfarm, visible almost as soon as there was a view to the southeast, gradually getting larger in view as the day progressed.
 The trail also provided numerous views of San Jacinto itself, which would come in and out of view as the trail wound through the mountainside.

 In spite of baking in the direct sunlight (or, probably actually, because of it, and the relative lack of sunlight yesterday), I saw an incredible number of lizards out in the open sunning themselves.
 There were at least five different species, and most of them ran away as soon as they saw me coming, though a few brave specimens sat in place long enough for me to try and get photos of them.
 I also saw a fair number of birds, and a few rabbits.

 Also lining the trail were several different types of wildflowers in bloom, and later on in the day, some cacti opened their flowers as well.

 The trail passed 200 miles today; two different 200 mile markers were written with small stones, and there was a more permanent post at around 200.8 as well.

-This is the first time can see man made lights from my tentsite: from Cabazon, as well as the Mesa windfarm.
+This is the first time can see man made lights from my tentsite on the PCT: there were lights from Cabazon, and a vast field of red blinking lights from the Mesa windfarm.